-Explore a diverse range of restaurants and cafes along Polk Street.
+Explore a diverse range of restaurants and cafes along Polk Street in San Francisco.

-Polk Street is brimming with history.
-It was once the epicenter of the gay rights movement in the 1960s and 70s, with dozens of gay bars, and Polk Gulch was San Francisco's main gay neighborhood In 1970, San Francisco's first gay rights parade was held here.
+Polk Street was once the epicenter of the gay rights movement in the 1960s and 70s, lined with dozens of gay bars.
+In 1970, history was made when San Francisco's first gay rights parade was also held along this street.

-A lot has changed since then, and the majority of these gay bars have closed.
+A lot has changed since then, and the majority of gay bars along Polk Street have now closed.

-What's left is an eclectic mix of friendly neighborhood cafes and taverns, alongside trendy restaurants and coffee shops.
-There's a little bit of everything here, where gritty old establishments, co-exist with slick new ones.
+Today there's an eclectic mix of friendly neighborhood cafes and taverns on Polk Street, alongside trendy restaurants and coffee shops.
+Polk Street has a little bit of everything, with gritty old establishments co-existing alongside slick new ones.

 What part of Polk Street should I visit?